nmaguiar/openaf-docs/docs/reference/scope.md

 __$ssh.$ssh(aMap) : $ssh__

 ````
-Builds an object to allow access through ssh. aMap should be a ssh string with the format: ssh://user:pass@host:port/identificationKey?timeout=1234&compression=true or a map with the keys: host, port, login, pass, id/key, compress and timeout.
+Builds an object to allow access through ssh. aMap should be a ssh string with the format: ssh://user:pass@host:port/identificationKey?timeout=1234&compression=true or a map with the keys: host, port, login, pass, id (file key) / key (string representation), compress and timeout.
 See "help SSH.SSH" for more info.
 ````
 ### $ssh.cb